In the base-10 (or decimal) system, all numbers use ten symbols, or "digits": 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.

-In order to understand how we name and write numbers, let's start with this simple question.
+To understand how we name and write numbers, let's start with this simple question:

 What is the difference between the two numbers below?

-Each position in the number has a specific "weight" which is called the "place value".
-This simulation helps you to review the place value by switching from the standard form of a number (how we usually write it) to its expanded form (how we decompose this number in sums of others).
-We'll focus on the "place value chart" to achieve this.
-In this chart, numbers will be represented pictorially:
+1) the digits and 2) the position of the digits in the number.
+Each position in the number has a specific "weight," called the "place value."
+This simulation helps you review place value by switching from a number's standard form (how we usually write it) to its expanded form (how we decompose a number into sums of other numbers).
+We'll use a "place value chart" to do this.
+In this chart, numbers are represented pictorially:

 Type a number in the upper box or type digits in the place value chart.